 Just as 2016 was drawing to an end, the world lost a true star with the death of Carrie Fisher, famous for her iconic bun-wearing character in the original Star Wars saga but also for her unique brand of humor and her outspokenness about women's rights and mental health.
-Tributes have been flowing in from all over the world, with the most touching ones coming from the Star Wars cast who had the privilege of sharing her days on the set of the space saga.
+Tributes flew in from all over the world, with the most touching ones coming from the Star Wars cast who had the privilege of sharing her days on the set of the space saga.

 'She Was Just So Instantly Ingratiating And Funny And Outspoken'